 I’ve got to say, good job.
 I mean, for these massive conglomerate companies like Smith and Wesson, Remington and other big companies, innovation isn’t always their thing.

-The smaller companies are usually ones that are testing the waters on things and Smith & Co tend to do the tried and true methods of guns.
+The smaller companies are usually the ones that are testing the waters on things and Smith & Co tends to do the tried and true methods of guns.

 They dropped some cool stuff here and there, but overall they don’t really innovate much.

 The CSX is a really good looking gun with clean lines and the cuts with an attention to detail.